qhta/MyLib/Qhta.Unicode/Qhta.UnicodeBuild/docs/Readme.md

 The UcdCodePoints table contains code point definitions from the UCD file UnicodeData.txt.
 Several modifications were made to the original data:
-- The CodePoint identifier is stored as a number (Long Integer) field named Ord.
+- The CodePoint identifier is stored as a number (Long Integer) field named ID.
 It is easier to present code points in the code-value ascending order then using hexadecimal code.
 - The Glyph field was added to store the character itself.
 It is useful for visualization of the character.
 Combined characters are expressed as a sequence of dashed circle and this combining character.